 THE BIRTH OF C.J.
 MOTORS

 Fast forward to late 1954 and C.J.
-Felt Jr., now in his mid-30’s, decides to occupy the SAME building that his father had used to sell tires in the 1920’s.
+Felt Jr., now in his mid-30’s, decided start up a new car dealership.
+The very first location was 2600 Telegraph Avenue but this only lasted a few months.
+By early 1955, C.J.
+Felt Jr. decided to occupy the SAME building that his father had used to sell tires in the 1920’s.
 How did C.J.
 Felt Jr. end up in this building after his father had vacated it over 25 years earlier?
 We would love to know the details…but exactly how this happened seems to have been lost to time.

 C.J.
 Felt Jr. named his business, C.J.
 Motors, a name that stayed associated with the building for several decades.